-Policy and contract retention reserves: During 2016, CALM discontinued the first dollar group coverage programs.
-Under the new program, CALM's liability for policy and contract retention reserves is generally limited to the prior three policy periods.
+Policy and contract retention reserves: CALM's liability for policy and contract retention reserves is generally limited to the prior three policy periods.
 Each individual member's liability is limited to its specific retention level (amount set aside each policy period to pay claims for member employees) for each policy period.
 Actual member claims in excess of the retention level for a policy period are covered by a stoploss insurance agreement with Compsource Mutual (see Note 4).
 Unused retention for a policy period accrues to the benefit of the specific member upon expiration of the three year period.
 Each member with unused retention may elect a refund or receive credit toward the following year's premium.
 Subsequent qualifying claims for a policy period in which the member's unused retention was either refunded or applied as a credit is the sole liability of the member.